-Financial Assistance for Birth Mothers in Missouri: Helpful Resources for Your Adoption Journey
+Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

-If you’re an expectant mother, you might be feeling a little overwhelmed right now.
+If you’re an expectant mother giving a child up for adoption in Missouri, you might be feeling a little overwhelmed right now.
+You may be thinking to yourself, “I’m considering adoption for my baby, but I can’t afford an agency.”
 Now that you’re pregnant, it’s especially important to prioritize your physical and mental health.
 You need to focus on taking care of yourself and your baby.
 The last thing you need right now is to be stressed about financial worries.
 Fortunately, you are not alone.
 There are many sources of financial assistance for birth mothers.
 It takes a village to bring a child into this world and, as a birth mother, you have access to plenty of services and programs that will ensure you have a safe, healthy pregnancy and a smooth adoption process.

 If you choose to place your baby for adoption, there are no costs for you.
 You may even be eligible for financial assistance, depending on your unique circumstances and needs.
 At Adoption Choices of Missouri, we will help you get the financial support you need to cover any pregnancy and adoption expenses.